karloskalcium/springboot-example/README.md

 Once you log in you can tweak the layout of the diagrams and save; next time you upload the elements will remember their location.

+There is a [public workspace](https://structurizr.com/share/45653) available where you can see the diagrams that result from this model.

 ## Modeling approach:

 ### More info on C4 and Structurizr